Skip to main content

 Last night, while cuddling in bed, I got upset with my husband because he didn't want to kiss me on the lips.

-So, what does this have to do with feet?
+So what does any of this have to do with feet?

-As I was starting to feel sorry for myself — eyes welling up — I realized his legs were entwined with mine and our feet were touching.
-Almost like holding hands… but with feet.
+As I was starting to feel sorry for myself — eyes getting watery — I realized his legs were entwined with mine and our feet were touching.
+Almost like holding hands... but feet.

+I hate feet.
 I mean HATE.
-They’re smelly, weird, just… ew.
-The only thing worse than feet is feet touching me.
-When my ex used to graze my leg with his foot, even by accident, I’d recoil and make a retching sound.
-I could handle my babies’ feet when they were little, but not anymore — keep them away from me.
+They're disgusting, smelly, just ew.
+What do I hate more than feet?
+Feet touching me.
+When my ex used to graze my leg with his foot — even accidentally — I would freak out, push away, make a retching sound.
+I could handle my babies' feet when they were little.
+Not anymore.
+Keep them away from me.

-Yet here I was, holding feet with my husband.
+And yet here I was, holding feet with my husband.
+Willingly.

-I pressed for specifics — the way I always do.
-He couldn’t (or wouldn’t) give me any.
-Maybe he could tell I was getting frustrated, because finally he said, “Why do you think I’ve been with you this long, then?”
+I pushed for specifics — like I always do.
+He couldn't or wouldn't give me any.
+I often feel like I pour my whole soul out and get barely anything back.
+But then he finally said: "Why do you think I've been with you this long?"

 I smiled.
 "So you married me because I'm the love of your life?"